 KrýsuvÃk

-This area is full of geothermal fields and bubbling mud pots including the famous Seltún.
-There were fewer tourists here than at the others geysers mentioned previously and while none of these shot up in the air, if you’re a hiker, you’ll love this spot.
+This area is full of geothermal fields and bubbling mud pots, including the famous Seltún.
+There were fewer tourists here than at the Strokkur/Geysir geyser and, while none of these shot up in the air, it’s still an incredible spot.
+Really, you feel like you’re on another planet!
+If you’re a hiker, then you will love Seltún.

 The area is also known for its soil, which you can see in the photos.
 It appears green, red, and yellow in places.
-It’s also where German scientists proposed a hypothesis on formation of sulphuric acid in nature based on a visit in 1845.
+It’s also where German scientists proposed a hypothesis on the formation of sulphuric acid in nature based on a visit in 1845.
 Pretty cool stuff!

 Say hi to the furry residents